mui/material-ui/docs/data/joy/components/table/table.md

 ### Hover

-To highlight a row of the table body when hover on it, set `hoverAxis` prop to true.
+To highlight a row of the table body when hovering over it, set the `hoverAxis` prop to true.

 {{"demo": "TableHover.js"}}

 ### Border

-Use `borderAxis` prop to control the border appearance.
+Use the `borderAxis` prop to control the border appearance.

 {{"demo": "TableBorder.js"}}

 <details>
 <summary><b>Adding custom values</b></summary>

-Customize the table theme based on `borderAxis` prop using [`extendTheme()`](/joy-ui/customization/themed-components/#change-styles-based-on-props) function.
+Customize the table theme based on `borderAxis` prop using the [`extendTheme()`](/joy-ui/customization/themed-components/#change-styles-based-on-props) function.

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';